Alexhuszagh/rust-lexical/README.md

 **Versioning**

 Lexical uses [semantic versioning](https://semver.org/).
-Removing support for older Rustc versions is considered an incompatible API change, requiring a major version change.
+Removing support for Rustc versions newer than the latest stable Debian or Ubuntu version is considered an incompatible API change, requiring a major version change.

 # Changelog